Shaping Liquidity: On the Causal Effects of Voluntary Disclosure

 New York University (NYU) - Department of Finance; National Bureau of Economic Research (NBER); Centre for Economic Policy Research (CEPR); European Corporate Governance Institute (ECGI); Research Institute of Industrial Economics (IFN)

 Can managers influence the liquidity of their firms’ shares?
-We use plausibly exogenous variation in the supply of public information to show that firms seek to actively shape their information environments by voluntarily disclosing more information than is mandated by market regulations and that such efforts have a sizeable and beneficial effect on liquidity.
+We use plausibly exogenous variation in the supply of public information to show that firms actively shape their information environments by voluntarily disclosing more information than regulations mandate and that such efforts improve liquidity.
 Firms respond to an exogenous loss of public information by providing more timely and informative earnings guidance.
 Responses appear motivated by a desire to reduce information asymmetries between retail and institutional investors.
-Liquidity improves as a result of voluntary disclosure and in turn increases firm value.
+Liquidity improves as a result and in turn increases firm value.
 This suggests that managers can causally influence their cost of capital via voluntary disclosure.

 Keywords: Liquidity, Voluntary disclosure, Earnings guidance, Information production, Management communication, Investor relations, Analyst coverage, Retail investors